 2003: Visiting Scholar, Biologie Moléculaire du Géne, Institut Pasteur, Paris, France

-Honors and Professional Activities (Most Recent)
+Honors and Professional Activities (Selected)

-2022-pres: Invited Member, Sigma Xi, The Scientific Research Honor Society
+2022: Member, Sigma Xi, The Scientific Research Honor Society

 2017-pres: Overseas Fellow, The Royal Society of Medicine, England